An HI story of galaxies in Abell 2626 and beyond: Interesting galaxies

-In Fig. \ref{fig:interesting_gals} (a), we present several galaxies that are potentially experiencing ram-pressure stripping or other effects like thermal evaporation or starvation.
-Galaxies 110 and 128 are non-substructure galaxies in A2626, located close to the cluster core (within R$_{200}$) and fully exposed to the ICM.
-Moreover, they are highly \hi deficient, have small \hi discs with yellowish optical discs hinting at a quenched star formation, confirmed by their low star formation rates inferred from the WISE fluxes.
-Hence, they probably have experienced ram-pressure stripping or thermal evaporation for a long time which has resulted in the removal of a significant amount of \hi gas.
+In Fig. \ref{fig:interesting_gals} (a) we present several galaxies that might be experiencing ram-pressure stripping or other effects such as thermal evaporation or starvation.
+Galaxies 110 and 128 are non-substructure galaxies in A2626, are located close to the cluster core (within R$_{200}$), and are fully exposed to the ICM.
+Moreover, they are highly \hi deficient and have small \hi discs with yellowish optical discs indicating a quenched star formation, which is confirmed by their low star formation rates inferred from the WISE fluxes.
+Hence, they probably have experienced ram-pressure stripping or thermal evaporation for a long time, which has resulted in the removal of a significant amount of \hi gas.
 Galaxy 178 is located in a substructure in A2626.
-Although it is not very close to the cluster core ($\sim$ 1.5 R$_{200}$), the \hi morphology hints at ongoing ram-pressure stripping.
-Its \hi contours are compressed on the northern side of the \hi disc and the outer \hi contour seems to suggest that the \hi gas is pushed to the south.
+Although it is not very close to the cluster core ($\sim$ 1.5 R$_{200}$), the \hi morphology indicates ongoing ram-pressure stripping.
+Its \hi contours are compressed on the northern side of the \hi disc, and the outer \hi contour seems to suggest that the \hi gas is pushed to the south.
 Interestingly, galaxy 178 is moving at a velocity similar to the mean velocity of the cluster and has a low star formation rate.
-Therefore one may conclude that galaxy 178 is a backsplash galaxy, but the \hi content of the galaxy suggests it is still on its first infall trajectory.
+Therefore, we may conclude that galaxy 178 is a backsplash galaxy, but the \hi content of the galaxy suggests that it is still on its first-infall trajectory.